 The Title IX Coordinator for the Bear Valley Unified School District is:

-Executive Director of Student Services and Human Resources
+Executive Director of 6-12 Curriculum and Instruction/Certificated Personnel

 Bear Valley Unified School District

 42271 Moonridge Road, Big Bear Lake, CA 92315

 The Board of Trustees desires to provide a safe school environment that allows all students equal access and opportunities in the district's academic and other educational support programs, services, and activities.
 The Board prohibits, at any district school or school activity, unlawful discrimination, including discriminatory harassment, intimidation, and bullying of any student based on the student's actual or perceived race, color, ancestry, national origin, nationality, ethnicity, ethnic group identification, age, religion, marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, or gender expression or association with a person or group with one or more of these actual or perceived characteristics.

 This policy shall apply to all acts related to school activity or to school attendance occurring within a district school.
 (Education Code 234.1)

 (cf. 0410 - Nondiscrimination in District Programs and Activities)

 (cf. 5131.2 - Bullying)